U of O president reflects on 2018-19 year, discusses plans for future

 So for me, it’s reassuring that we’re moving in the right direction.
 But I agree that … the wait time is far too long.
 No question about that.

 TF: Let’s talk about the Imagine 2030 plan.
 How did the consultations with students go?
-Do you think that the plan is on the right track?
+And do you think that the plan is on the right track?

 F: I was kept far from the consultation, they didn’t want the president to influence things.
 So it was a genuine consultation, we had no ideas from the start.
 We wanted to hear people, (but) we could have done with more students.
 I think the crisis in the student federation didn’t help, for those students who are active politically, their minds were elsewhere.